E-backtesting: Financial data analysis

 We present backtesting results using data from Jan 3, 2005 to Dec 31, 2021 to examine the impact of the 2007 -- 2008 financial crisis.
 Figure \ref{fig:es_975_empirical2005} shows the e-processes over time.
 Table \ref{tab:es_975_empirical2005} demonstrates the average $\ES_{0.975}$ forecasts and the number of days taken to detect evidence against the forecasts, where the second last row contains the results for ES forecasts deliberately over-reported by $10\%$ assuming skewed-t innovations as a forecasting model that is prudent.

-We observe most of the detections in Table \ref{tab:es_975_empirical2005} happen around $500$ -- $700$ trading days after Jan 3, 2005, where significant losses occurred during the financial crisis.
+Most of the detections in Table \ref{tab:es_975_empirical2005} happen around $500$ -- $700$ trading days after Jan 3, 2005, where significant losses occurred during the financial crisis.
 Correspondingly, there are sharp jumps of the e-processes in Figure \ref{fig:es_975_empirical2005} at around $500$ -- $700$ trading days.
 In general, we observe that detections for lower thresholds $2$ and $5$ are significantly earlier than those for the final threshold $10$.
-This features one of the advantages of our e-backtesting procedure in practice: Our procedure is inherently sequential, and thus, no extra effort is required to allow for monitoring of predictive performance in comparison to testing only at the end of a sampling period.
 This allows regulators to get alerted much earlier than using the traditional p-tests when e-processes exceed the first threshold $2$ or further exceed $5$.
 The backtesting procedure may be stopped when an e-process exceeds $10$, which indicates a ``decisive" failure of the underlying model used by the financial institution.

 The GREL method generally yields larger e-processes than the GREE method except for the empirical forecasts.
 This may be because the sharp increase of losses upon the occurrence of the financial crisis violates the growth trend and co-movements of the losses and the risk forecasts, making the GREE method not favorable compared with the GREL method as discussed in Example \ref{rem:diff}.
 It seems from the result that the GREL method is more likely to detect evidence against the risk forecasts for extreme events (e.g., financial crisis) causing an abnormally sharp increase in losses.
 The GREL method does not perform well in detecting evidence against the empirical forecasts for both VaR and ES.
 This is expected because the empirical forecasts and the betting process of the GREL method are both obtained only by the information of the empirical distribution of losses, making GREL lack additional information to reject the empirical forecasts.
 Compared with the GREE and GREL methods, the performance of the GREM method is more stable in different cases where underestimation is detected.
 Therefore, the GREM method is recommended as a default choice for implementation.